fabischw/notenrechner-light/planing-testing/README.md

 # planing / testing
 ## DO NOT USE THE RESOURCES IN THIS FOLDER
-- this is developemtn only files
+- this is development only files
+- keep in mind that I personally use this folder to save my thoughts and resources for work done on the repo